North Vietnam

-North Vietnam, officially the Democratic Republic of Vietnam (DRV; Việt Nam Dân chủ Cộng hòa, (/vi/; VNDCCH), was a country in Southeast Asia from 1945 to 1976, with sovereignty recognized in 1954.
-A member of the communist Eastern Bloc, it opposed the French-supported State of Vietnam and later the Western-allied Republic of Vietnam (South Vietnam).
-North Vietnam launched a successful military offensive against South Vietnam in 1975 and ceased to exist the following year when it merged with the South to become the contemporary Socialist Republic of Vietnam.
+The Democratic Republic of Vietnam (DRV; Việt Nam Dân chủ Cộng hòa – VNDCCH) was a country in Southeast Asia from 1945 to 1976, with sovereignty recognized in July 1954, after which it became commonly known as North Vietnam.
+A member of the communist Eastern Bloc, it opposed the anti-communist, French-associated State of Vietnam and later the Western-allied Republic of Vietnam (South Vietnam).
+North Vietnam launched a successful military offensive against South Vietnam in 1975 and was formally reunified with the the South the following year to form the Socialist Republic of Vietnam.

-During the August Revolution following World War II, Vietnamese communist revolutionary Hồ Chí Minh, leader of the Việt Minh Front, declared independence on 2 September 1945 and proclaimed the creation of the Democratic Republic of Vietnam.
+During the August Revolution following World War II, Vietnamese communist revolutionary Hồ Chí Minh, leader of the Việt Minh Front, declared independence on 2 September 1945, proclaiming the Democratic Republic of Vietnam.
 The communist-led Viet Minh, cloaked in nationalism, was designed to appeal to a wider population than the Indochinese Communist Party could command.

-From the beginning, the communist-led Việt Minh sought to consolidate power by purging other rival groups.
+From 1945, the communist-led Viet Minh sought to consolidate power by purging rival groups.
 Meanwhile, France moved in to reassert its colonial dominance over Vietnam in the aftermath of WW2, eventually prompting the First Indochina War in December 1946.
-During this guerrilla war, the Việt Minh captured and controlled most of the rural areas in Vietnam, which led to French defeat in 1954.
+During this guerrilla war, the Viet Minh controlled most rural areas, and later, with assistance from Chinese communists, achieved the French defeat at Điện Biên Phủ in 1954.
 The negotiations in the Geneva Conference that year ended the war and affirmed Vietnamese independence.
 The Geneva Accords provisionally divided the country into a northern zone and a southern zone along the 17th parallel, stipulating general elections scheduled for July 1956 to "bring about the unification of Viet-Nam".
 The northern zone was controlled by the Democratic Republic of Vietnam and became commonly called North Vietnam, while the southern zone, under control of the non-communist State of Vietnam, was commonly called South Vietnam.